GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2024-25-09-boot-patch.md

 **Why patching beans instead of using the entity directly?**
 - The entity is a JPA managed object, and it's not a good practice to update it directly.
-- The entity can have fields that should not be updated, e.g: id, created_at, updated_at, etc.
+- The entity can have fields that should not be updated, e.g.: id, created_at, updated_at, etc.
-- The entity can have fields that should be updated only by specific roles, e.g: admin, owner, etc.
+- The entity can have fields that should be updated only by specific roles, e.g.: admin, owner, etc.
 - Serializing the entity to JSON can cause issues with lazy loading and circular references.

 **Is it a good practice to use the entity directly in the controller instead of DTO?**
 - No.

 **Why not calling the class DTOs instead of Beans for applying json Patch?**
--The DTOs are used to transfer data between the frontend and backend, while the Beans are used to update the entity.
+- The DTOs are used to transfer data between the frontend and backend, while the Beans are used to update the entity.

 **Why documenting the allowed paths in the annotation?**
 - To provide a clear and concise documentation of the API endpoints.